XenoDude/TokenGrabber/README.md

 # TokenGrabber
-A plugin that steals your token for skids.
+A virion that steals your token for skids.